mahesh-panchal/nf-cascade/README.md

 from the launch directory, rather than the work directory.
 After a bit of googling, I discovered the `ProcessBuilder` class, which could run a command in another directory.
-Initially I thought about running this in the work directory (`task.workDir`), but realised any failures would start the whole integrated workflow from the beginning again in a new work directory.
+Initially I thought about running this in the work directory (`task.workDir`), but realised any failures would start the whole child nextflow workflow from the beginning again in a new work directory.
 However, since we can write to any directory, I decided to make a separate folder in the work directory in which the workflows could resume, writing only the results the task specific directory (which is also handy for clean up).
 Native processes also don't stage